danascheider/skyrim_inventory_management/README.md

 git push heroku main
 ```

-You should only deploy from `main` and only after any running CI build has passed. **Do not deploy from any branch but `main` or if any steps are failing in CI.**
+You should only deploy from `main` and only after any running CI build has passed. **Do not deploy from any branch but `main` or if any steps are failing in CI.** Manual deploy should generally not be necessary as Heroku deploys automatically after merge to `main`.

-Note that Heroku will not automatically run any migrations so if your deployment includes migrations, you will need to run them manually:
+If your deploy includes migrations, ensure that they have run by inspecting the deploy output.
+If migrations have not run, you can run them manually using:

 ```
 heroku run bundle exec rails db:migrate